What Is Stated Value Car Insurance and Who Should Buy It?

 The valuation of a vehicle is all about a total loss.
 How much will your insurance carrier pay you for your classic car in case of such a claim?
 Many people confuse stated value with agreed value.

-Stated value determines how the insurance company rates your vehicle, it does not necessarily determine how much the insurance company will pay you in a total loss.
+The stated value determines how the insurance company rates your vehicle, it does not necessarily determine how much the insurance company will pay you in a total loss.
 Insurance carriers word the coverage so that they are able to pay out the stated value amount or the actual cash value whichever is lower.

 When should you purchase stated value insurance?